-Business Studies Department
+Business Studies Faculty

 The Business Studies department at Canons encompasses two subjects, Business Studies and Law.
 As a department we strive to create a curriculum which supports students to become confident individuals who are prepared to engage in life within and beyond Canons as active citizens.